 FIFITEEN HISTORIC TEXAS COURTHOUSES RECEIVE $20 MILLION IN RESTORATION GRANTS

 AUSTIN, Texas—The Texas Historical Commission (THC) announced grant recipients for Round X of the nationally recognized Texas Historic Courthouse Preservation Program (THCPP) during its April 27 quarterly meeting in San Felipe.
-The THC awarded matching grants totaling $19,713,303 to 15 counties to aid in preservation of their historic courthouses, including four grants for full historic restorations.
+The THC awarded matching grants totaling $19,713,303 to 15 counties to aid in preservation of their historic courthouses, including four grants for full restorations.

 Falls, Hunt, Marion, and Menard counties received construction grants for full restorations.

-Camp, Coleman, Goliad, Kimble.
-Limestone, Milam, and Orange counties received emergency grants to address critical issues including structural problems, water accumulation, and hazardous material removal.
+Camp, Coleman, Goliad, Kimble, Limestone, Milam, and Orange counties received emergency grants to address critical issues including structural problems, water accumulation, and hazardous material removal.

 Callahan, Polk, and Van Zandt counties received planning grants to be applied toward the production of construction documents for a future application to the THCPP for a full restoration of their building.

-Refugio County received and emergency planning grant to address major damage following Hurricane Harvey in 2017, including foundation stabilization, waterproofing, roof replacement, masonry repair and repointing, and restoration of the interior public spaces to reestablish its historic appearance.
+Refugio County received an emergency planning grant to address major damage following Hurricane Harvey in 2017, including foundation stabilization, waterproofing, roof replacement, masonry repair and repointing, and restoration of the interior public spaces to reestablish its historic appearance.

-The THCPP Round X grants were made possible through a $20 million appropriation by the 85th Texas Legislature.
-The THC received applications from 17 counties requesting $ 59.7 million for projects totaling $119.4 million.
-The agency determined grants by assessing 21 criteria including the building’s age, endangerment, historical designations, and county support for the project.
+The THCPP Round X grants were made possible through a $20.2 million appropriation by the 85th Texas Legislature.
+The THC received applications from 17 counties requesting $ 55.7 million for projects totaling $103.7 million.
+The agency determined grant awards by assessing 21 criteria including the building’s age, endangerment, historical designations, and the applicants’ proposals and support for the project.
 Emergency grants were based primarily upon the score assigned to the endangerment category.

 “The goal of the Texas Historic Courthouse Preservation Program is to positively impact as many communities possible by revitalizing historic downtowns, bolstering pride through the restoration of a treasured landmark, and creating a safer, more functional building to serve its citizens,” said THC Architecture Division Director Sharon Fleming.
+There are still 28 applicants awaiting full restoration funding after receiving planning and emergency grants and another 46 program participants that have not yet received any funding at all, with a total outstanding need among participants of approximately $400 million.

-Since its creation in 1999, the program has attracted more than 131 participants, and awarded more than $270 million to counties to fully restore 67 courthouses and provide smaller grants to assist with emergency and planning projects.
+Approaching its 20-year anniversary, the program has attracted more than 134 participants, and awarded more than $290 million to fund the full restorations of 70 courthouses and provide smaller grants to assist with emergency and planning projects.
 In addition to providing safe and functional buildings, restoration of historic courthouses benefits the state and local economies.
 Courthouse preservation projects have created more than 10,650 jobs in Texas and generated more than $555 million in revenue.
 Restored courthouses reinvigorate historic downtowns and promote heritage tourism, a $7.3 billion industry in Texas.

 “By revitalizing Texas' historic county courthouses, we help make a significant economic impact on communities,” said THC Chairman John Nau, III.
 “These precious historic resources provide essential state services and operate as centerpieces of county history, culture and tourism.”